88-degrees/Book-of-Changes/appendix02s2.md

 The subject of line 5, while mindful of his task in the hexagram,--to repress the advance symbolised by 1,--yet keeps his wise plans concealed till the period of carrying them into execution, determined by the ordinances of Heaven, has arrived.
 Then comes the successful stroke of his policy as if it were directly from Heaven.
 The subject of line 6 really accomplishes nothing to repress the advance of the unworthy; but he keeps himself from evil communication with them.
 He is not to be charged with blameable error, though more and better might have been expected of him.

-324:XLV What has this Great Symbolism to do with the idea and preservation of union?
-The question is answered in this way:--A marsh whose waters are high up above the earth must be kept in by banks and dykes, to keep them together, to preserve them from being dispersed.
+<a name="fn_234"></a>[324:XLV](#fr_234) What has this Great Symbolism to do with the idea and preservation of union?
+The question is answered in this way: -- A marsh whose waters are high up above the earth must be kept in by banks and dykes, to keep them together, to preserve them from being dispersed.
 So the union of a people must be preserved by precautions against what would disturb and destroy it.
 Of such precautions the chief is to be prepared to resist attack from without, and to put down internal sedition.

 Paragraph 3.
 The topmost line is the last in Tui, whose attribute is complacent satisfaction, appearing in flexibility or docility.